 Recommendations for additional education or treatment for behavioral health issues where there is no final adverse action would not need to be reported.
 Knowing this enhances the participation of clinicians.
-The case study that follows on the next page demonstrates how professional review can facilitate the improvement of patient safety protocols within a practice.
+The case study on the following page demonstrates how professional review and HCQIA can facilitate the improvement of patient safety protocols within a practice.